vippsas/vipps-login-api/api-guide/overview.md

 * [How Vipps Login works from phone number](../how-it-works/vipps-login-from-phone-number-api-howitworks.md) for illustrations.
 * [Vipps Login from a phone number](flows/phone-number-ciba-flows.md) for the technical details.

-### Vipps Login + Vipps Recurring

-The Login API and the [Recurring API](https://vippsas.github.io/vipps-developer-docs/docs/APIs/recurring-api) can be used together making registration and payment of subscriptions simple for your customers.

-* [Vipps Login + Vipps Recurring](../how-it-works/vipps-login-recurring-howitworks.md): Learn how you can use Login and Recurring together.